LemanuelPC/Slug_Ball_Showdown/README.md

 - **Customizable Settings:** Includes a menu for starting the game and configuring options like skins, backgrounds, sound volume, and match goals.

 ## Installation Instructions

-### Steps to Clone the Repository

-1. Clone the repository.

 ### Prerequisites and Dependencies